 Book 3 in the Sirantha Jax series, Doubleblind will be out in October 2009.
 You can read an excerpt here.

-Filed under: Book Reflection, Science Fiction, Speculative Fiction, awesome quotes | Tagged: alpha-heroines, Ann Aguirre, Book Reflection, Cast in Shadow, Dante Valentine, Dead Witch Walking, Grimspace, Kim Harrison, Laura Anne Gilman, Lilith Saintcrow, Michelle Sagara, Rachel Morgan, Staying Dead, Wanderlust, Working for the Devil
+Entry filed under: awesome quotes, Book Reflection, Science Fiction, Speculative Fiction.
+Tags: alpha-heroines, Ann Aguirre, Book Reflection, Cast in Shadow, Dante Valentine, Dead Witch Walking, Grimspace, Kim Harrison, Laura Anne Gilman, Lilith Saintcrow, Michelle Sagara, Rachel Morgan, Staying Dead, Wanderlust, Working for the Devil.

 What a lovely review!
 Thank you so much.
 Vel fans will find much to like in Doubleblind.